 Pension payments

-As mentioned, you’re required to draw at least a minimum annual payment from your ABP.
-However, depending on your income requirements, you may want to draw more than the minimum amount.
-The higher the pension payments you choose to receive, the faster your remaining balance will be depleted.
+You’re required to draw at least a minimum annual payment from your ABP – the actual amount depends on your age and account balance.
+However, depending on your income needs in retirement, you may want to draw more than the minimum amount.
+It’s important to be aware that the higher the pension payments you choose to receive, the faster your remaining balance will be depleted.

 You also have the flexibility to adjust your payments from year to year to suit your circumstances.
 For example: